 One of our favorite things to do in Uluwatu was explore the numerous beaches.
 From the clifftop, beaches in Uluwatu can only be accessed by steep – often shoddy – staircases.
 Although all are within close proximity, each beach had its own distinct vibe.
 While the most popular beaches have become Uluwatu tourist attractions, others are untouched and natural.
 We think the unique beaches are one of the top things to see in Uluwatu.
-For more about the beaches in Uluwatu, read our complete Uluwatu guide on The Best Uluwatu Beach, Bali, Indonesia.
+For more about the beaches in Uluwatu, read our complete Uluwatu Beach Guide.

 Watching the sunset from the top of the cliff should be on every Uluwatu To-Do list – there isn’t a better elevated vista in all of Bali than the perch in Uluwatu.
 With abundant west-facing coastline, there are plenty of places to grab a seat for the daily show of the setting sun.
 The most popular Uluwatu sunset bar is Single Fin, which sits at the top of the cliff above Suluban Beach, but we skipped it at sunset in favor of less crowded places…with less expensive beers.

-Top Tip: We preferred to watch sunset from the top of the cliff (because we didn’t want to have to climb up the stairs in the dark!), but if you are looking for an Uluwatu, Bali sunset beach, we heard Bingin Beach and Dreamland also have amazing sunset views.
+Top Tip: We preferred to watch sunset from the top of the cliff, but if you are looking for an Uluwatu, Bali sunset beach, we heard Bingin Beach and Dreamland also have amazing sunset views.